lvidal1/react-vite-multistep/README.md

 :rocket: Check it out on https://react-multistep.netlify.app/

-:round_pushpin: It renders a demo static front-end that shows a basic stepper to collect user information
+:round_pushpin: It renders a demo static front-end that shows a multi-step app to collect user information

 :round_pushpin: The front-end is deployed on [Netlify](https://www.netlify.com/)